walkabillylab/activityCounts/README.md

 ### import the accelerometer data

 Note that your dataset should contain three columns.
-First column is the raw accelerometer data in X direction and the second and the third columns are raw accelerometer data in Y and Z directions respectively.
-There is sample dataset available with this package which you can check to make sure your data format is correct. to see the sample dataset run:
+The first column is the raw accelerometer data in the X direction and the second and the third columns are raw accelerometer data in Y and Z directions, respectively.
+There is sample dataset available with this package which you can check to make sure your data format is correct.
+To see the sample dataset run:

 ``` r
 library(activityCounts)